 All of these policies and practices, when put together, build a strong foundation for Connecticut’s children and families.
 CAHS advocates for policy change on many of these fronts.
 The Family Economic Success Coalition (FES), funded by the Annie E. Casey Foundation, strives to create this kind of opportunity in the state.

-CAHS informs, convenes and mobilizes the FES Coalition, a coalition of direct providers, advocates, and individuals committed to help families move out of poverty to economic security.
-We provide timely and relevant email informational updates about the state budget, policy issues, and action alerts.
+CAHS informs, convenes, and mobilizes a coalition of direct providers, advocates, and individuals committed to help families move out of poverty to economic security.
+We provide relevant updates about the state budget, policy issues, and action alerts.

-CAHS spearheaded a campaign to enact a State EITC during the 2006, 2007, and 2008 Legislative Sessions and worked tirelessly for its passage.
-The EITC is a critical support for families earning $50,000 and less.
-It will leave thousands of Connecticut families out of poverty and help them build assets and build a secure economic future.
+State Earned Income Tax Credit (EITC): CAHS spearheaded a campaign to enact a State EITC during the 2006, 2007, and 2008 Legislative Sessions and was present when Governor Dannel P. Malloy signed Connecticut’s Earned Income Tax Credit into law in August 2011.
+The EITC is a critical support for families earning less than $60,000, helping lift families out of poverty and build a secure economic future.

-VITA provides free tax preparation services to low-wage tax filers, ensuring they receive the federal EITC and other tax credits.
+Volunteer Income Tax Assistance (VITA): VITA provides free tax preparation services to low-wage tax filers, ensuring they receive the federal EITC and other tax credits.
 VITA also serves as a vehicle to Connecticut low-wage workers with financial education and asset building resources.
-CAHS works with the Volunteer Income Tax Assistance (VITA) to push for increased federal funding to support VITA sites across the county.
+CAHS advocates for increased federal funding to support VITA sites across the county.

-CAHS supports expanding state funding for financial education opportunities for low-wage individuals, and incorporating financial education into the middle- and high-school curriculum.
-In addition to our policy work, CAHS coordinates the Connecticut Money School.
+Financial Education: In addition to coordinating the CT Money School, CAHS supports expanding state funding for financial education opportunities for low-wage individuals, and incorporating financial education into the middle and high school curriculum.

-Connecticut became the first state in the nation to offer paid sick leave in 2011.
-CAHS had partnered with other advocates to work for this important support for working families.
+Paid Sick Days: Connecticut became the first state in the nation to offer paid sick leave in 2011.
+CAHS has partnered with other advocates throughout the state to work for this important support for working families.

-Connecticut created a task force to study the implementation of paid family medical leave in the state, due to report for the 2014.
-CAHS was part of a coalition advocating for the creation of the task force, and is partnering with other advocates in support of this program.
+Family Medical Leave: Connecticut created a task force to study the implementation of paid family medical leave in the state.
+CAHS was part of a coalition advocating for the creation of the task force, and partners with other advocates in support of this program.